 After an underfunded pension plan (a plan that does not have enough money to pay all benefits) terminates and subsequently is transferred to PBGC, we notify plan participants and beneficiaries as well as provide specific information about their plan and PBGC.

-If you are already receiving a pension, payments will continue without interruption in the annuity form you chose at retirement.
+Retirees and beneficiaries who are already receiving a pension will continue to receive payments without interruption in the annuity form that they chose at retirement.

-No. You cannot earn additional pension benefits under your plan after the plan terminates.
+No. You cannot earn additional pension benefits under a plan after the plan terminates.

-No. The termination of the pension plans does not affect purchased annuities.
-They will continue to be paid by the insurance company who is responsible for those benefits.
+No. The termination of the pension plans would not affect prior purchased annuities.
+They would continue to be paid by the insurance company who is responsible for those benefits.